-Country Summary of leave available Total amount of post-natal Parental leave available to family, excluding childcare leave (months) Incentive for father to take (in addition to Flexibility Total Paid Well-paid not including payment) individual entitlement) Australia 34 24 4.7 × Individual; non- transferable × 7b Austria 35 ••• ₩ 24 ▶ 24 14 incl.
-2 bonus Family Partnership bonus if parents share equally (60:40) 1; 2; 3; 5; 7b Belgium + 8 8 × Individual; non- transferable × 1; 2; 5; 6; 7a Brazil × Bulgaria •• 12 12 × Family × 4
+Country Summary of leave Total amount of post-natal Parental leave available to family, excluding childcare leave (months) Total Paid Well-paid Type of leave entitlement (leave only, not including payment) Incentive for father to take (in addition to individual entitlement) Flexibility Argentina × Australia •• 24 / 4.7 / × Individual; transferable × 7b Austria ••• ⇒24 → 24 → 14 (+2 if parents share) Family Partnership bonus if parents share equally (60:40) 1; 2; 3; 5; 7b Belgium •• + 8 / 8 /× Individual; non-transferable × 1; 2; 5; 6; 7a

-34 Australia: an individual can take a second 12 months of Parental leave, subject to employer agreement, but the maximum period of leave is 24 months per family.
-The leave period of 12 months is an individual entitlement; but the payment is a family entitlement.
+&lt;sup>2 Australia: an individual can take a second 12 months of Parental leave, subject to employer agreement, but the maximum period of leave is 24 months per family.
+The leave period of 12 months is an individual entitlement available to both working parents hence transfer is not relevant during this period, however leave not used by one partner may be transferred to the other after 12 months; the payment is a family entitlement initially available to the mother but conditionally transferable.
 Fathers entitled to additional two weeks' flat-rate payment if they take leave.

-35 Austria: since 2017, there has been either the income-dependent parental benefit (80 per cent of earnings for 12 to 14 months) or a flexible payment scheme ('childcare benefit account'), where parents can distribute an overall sum of about €15,449 (if both parents participate, the other parent has to take at least 20 per cent of the overall duration) or €12,366 (if only one parent participates) over a specific time span.
+&lt;sup>3 Austria: since 2017, there has been either the income-dependent parental benefit (80 per cent of earnings for 12 to 14 months) or a flexible payment scheme ('childcare benefit account'), where parents can distribute an overall sum of about $\leq$ 15,449 (if both parents participate, the other parent has to take at least 20 per cent of the overall duration) or $\leq$ 12,366 (if only one parent participates) over a specific time span of up to 35 months, thus longer than entitlement to Parental leave.

+Country Summary of leave Total amount of post-natal Parental leave available to family, excluding childcare leave (months) Total Paid Well-paid Type of leave entitlement (leave only, not including payment) Incentive for father to take (in addition to individual entitlement) Flexibility

+Bosnia and Herzegovina ×

+Brazil ×

+Bulgaria •• 12 / 12 / × Individual; transferable × 4

+Canada •• 8.1 to 15.9 8 to 15.9 Family 5 to 8 extra weeks 3; 7a

+Québec 7.4 / 7.4 / 5.8 Family × 3; 5; 7a

+Chile ×

+China ×

-Country Summary of leave amily, exclud l Parental leave ling childcare Type of leave entitlement (leave only, leave only, lea Flexibility Total Paid Well-paid not including payment) individual entitlement) Canada 36 •• 8.1 to 15.9 8 to 15.9 × Family 5 to 8 extra 3; 7a Québec 7.4 7.4 5.8 Family × 3; 5; 7a Chile × China × Croatia 37 + 8 8 to 16 × Individual; partly transferable Higher payment for additional 2 months if both parents use 1; 2; 5; 6; 7a Cyprus • 8.4 38 × × Individual; partly transferable × 2; 5; 6; 7a
+Croatia5 •• + 8 / 8 to 16 / × Individual; partly transferable Higher payment for additional 2 1; 2; 5; 6; 7a

-36 Canada: a supplement is payable to low-income (i.e., below the poverty line) families taking Parental leave, increasing payment to 80 per cent.
+&lt;sup>4 Canada: a supplement is payable to low-income (i.e., below the poverty line) families taking Parental leave, increasing payment to 80 per cent.
 There are regional variances in unpaid leave between jurisdictions.
 In 2019, Canada introduced extra weeks reserved for fathers/second parents, conditional upon parents sharing leave in the standard plan (shorter duration, higher benefit at 55 per cent) and extended plan (longer duration, lower benefit at 33 per cent).

-37 Croatia: in the case of twins, other multiple births, or for the third and every subsequent child, parents are entitled to leave until the child(ren) is 36 months old at 100 per cent of earnings; the ceiling for the period from 12 to 36 months is lower than for the first six months of Parental leave.
+&lt;sup>5 Croatia: in the case of twins, other multiple births, or for the third and every subsequent child, parents are entitled to leave until the child(ren) is 36 months old at 100 per cent of earnings; the ceiling for the period from 12 to 36 months is lower than for the first six months of Parental leave.